This easy recipe for a farmer’s market omelet uses local summer corn, tomatoes and basil with cheddar cheese for a breakfast bursting with flavor!

 Instructions

-- Whisk eggs and milk together and add a pinch of salt and pepper.
+- Whisk three eggs and 1/4 cup of water together and add a pinch of salt and pepper.

 - Add half the cheese, corn and tomatoes to one half of the egg mixture.
 Run a spatula underneath the egg and slide it off onto a plate, folding the top half over the bottom to cover the cheese and veggies.